 If you don’t have the cash on hand, taking out a home equity loan (2nd / 3RD Mortgage) or HELOC to cover those expenses, and then to pay the loan back, can be less expensive than charging the cost of the renovations and then paying back those balances off your card.

 It’s probably not smart to take out a home equity loan or HELOC because you’ve hit age 50 and want to buy that Corvette or other flashy sports car.
 Home equity is an investment that you have worked hard to build up over time.
-If you’re fairly close to paying off the mortgage on that rental property, then you’re about to have an infusion into your regular budget – which you could use to save toward that purchase.
+If you’re fairly close to paying off the mortgage on the rental property, then you’re about to have an infusion into your regular budget – which you could use to save toward that purchase.

 How to Take Equity out of Your House to Buy Another